 Rather Than Burning, Consider These Alternatives:

 HAUL IT!
 Rake up your excess material and haul it to your nearest Recycling/Transfer Station.
-Also, check with your local waste disposal company for curbside yard waste recycling availability.
+Also, check your local waste disposal company for curbside yard waste recycling availability.

 CHIP IT!
 Some residents are choosing to chip their debris.
 Chippers may be rented or a chipping service hired to take care of your material.
 Wood chips make excellent mulch around trees and shrubs and can also be used to soften garden paths.

 MULCH IT!
 By mulching, we can easily put nature’s recycling system to work in our own backyard.
 Spread yard and garden debris around shrubs, trees, and other plantings.
-Mulching keeps the soil loose and moist, smothers weeds, prevents soil loss and releases nutrients as it decomposes.
+Mulching keeps the soil loose and moist, smothers weeds, prevents soil loss, and releases nutrients as it decomposes.